softwareguru/beam-summit-website/content/sessions/b08w-dataflow-flex-template.md

 time_end: 2021-08-05T20:00:00.000Z
 block: b
 slot: 08
 summary: In-depth workshop where we will explain how to use Flex templates for testing and CI/CD of Beam data pipelines.
+This workshop requires additional registration and has limited capacity.
+See details.
 ---

+**Participation in this workshop requires additional registration and has limited capacity.
+If you are interested, please [register here](https://us02web.zoom.us/webinar/register/WN_bBFM33DNQTKsB9BDP9upJw)**

 This will be a 2h workshop with the following format: